Touring the Vintage Aircraft at the Eagles Mere Air Museum

 If you’re still in doubt, or want a nice preview, check out this short video which interviews the museum’s founder and shows some of its great collection.

 While at the museum, don’t miss the Eagles Mere Auto Museum, which is located directly adjacent to the air museum.
 You can even get a combined ticket to visit both on the same day!
+And, if you want to explore even more, check out the nearby Eagles Mere Museum which tells the story of the area.

 Note: My visit to the Eagles Mere Air Museum was hosted by the museum.
 However, the opinions expressed are my own.